kothawadeprasanna/GmailPTusingDocker/README.md

 * https://www.googleapis.com/auth/gmail.readonly

 ### OAuth2 Token generation
-To access the above API user need to pass the access token.
-Which is valid for 3599 sec.
-So, user will need to generate that every hour.
+To access the above API, user needs to pass the access token.
+This token is valid for 3599 sec.
+So, user needs to generate that every hour.

 Follow this page to setup and create access token:
 * [Using OAuth 2.0 to Access Google APIs](https://developers.google.com/identity/protocols/oauth2)

-Below is short summary to setup OAuth2:
+Below is the short summary to setup OAuth2:
   1. Obtain OAuth 2.
 0 credentials from the Google API Console. ...
   2. Obtain an access token from the Google Authorization Server. ...
   3. Examine scopes of access granted by the user. ...
   4. Send the access token to an API. ...
   5. Generate Refresh access token.

   As refresh token can be used for longer duration upto 6 months.
-So, we will use that to generate the Access token.
+We will use that to generate the Access token.

 ## Software Installations